-- Squeeze trigger to release water.
-Release trigger to top.
-Twist trigger up to gain permanent water flow, lower to stop. - Care should be taken as water may become hot temporarily when switched on until it mixes and regulates. - Small children should be supervised at all times when using the shower. - We recommend unfastening the trigger shower head before travelling and storing safely to prevent it becoming detached whilst travelling.
+- Orbit shower heads are provided with a button at the side of the head to allow users to control the flow of water.Care should be taken as water may become hot temporarily when switched on until it mixes and regulates. - Small children should be supervised at all times when using the shower. - We recommend unfastening the shower head before travelling and storing safely to prevent it becoming detached whilst travelling.

-9.20 Colour reference
+9.17 Colour reference